ptzagk/redux-web-worker-mock/README.md

 # redux-web-worker-mock

-An attempt of making a full redux store on web-workers
+A basic demo of a redux/reselect store in a web-worker